MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-channel.md

 The flow is generated based on the selected template and preset required parameters.
 However, a flow owner who has advanced flow knowledge can update the flow for more advanced functions.

-### Generate the channel without the flow
+### Generate the channel without a flow

 If the **Use managed flow** option is set **No**, the Document receive API is called without using a flow template.
 We recommend that only administrators use this approach.
 The channel ID must be specified in the API payload.
 The channel ID can be found in the URL after it's saved.

 ## Create a new channel

-To create a new channel, Administrators can follow these steps:
+To create a new channel, administrators can follow these steps.

 1. In the navigation pane, select **Manage channels**.
 2. On the Action Pane, select **New**.
 3. Enter a name and description, set the **Use managed flow** option to **Yes**, and select a flow template.
 4. Select **Save**.
 The new channel page appears.